Darkle/BlueLoss-Desktop-App-Windows/README.md

 #### System Tray (Menu Bar) Options:

 To open the LANLost settings/status window Double clicking on the system tray icon.
-Alternatively, you can right-click the icon in the system tray - this will also give you the option to show the settings/status window, as well as enable/disable LANLost, or quit the app.
+Alternatively, you can right-click the icon in the system tray - this will also give you the option to show the settings/status window as well as enable/disable LANLost, or quit the app.

 #### Adding A Device: